ZhouyaoXie/cs-notes/HTTP/API_HTTP.md

 #### Payload

-The request data which is rpesent in the body of every HTTP message.
+The request data which is repesented in the body of every HTTP message.
 In RESTful web service, the payload can only be passed to the recipient through the POST method.'

 ## urllib